survivejs/webpack-book/manuscript/building/03_code_splitting.md

 * To use dynamic `import` syntax, both Babel and ESLint require careful tweaks.
 Webpack supports the syntax out of the box.
 * Use naming to pull separate split points into the same bundles.
 * The techniques can be used within modern frameworks and libraries like React.
 You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.
+* To disable code splitting, use `webpack.optimize.LimitChunkCountPlugin` with `maxChunks` set to one.

 You'll learn to tidy up the build in the next chapter.